barsoom/bankline_csv_import_file/README.md

 Currency is assumed to be GBP.

-Texts are converted to UPPERCASE and characters other than A-Z, 0-9, space and .-/& are automatically removed from free-text fields.
+Texts are converted to UPPERCASE and characters other than A-Z, 0-9, space and .-/& are automatically removed from free-text values.

 Sort codes and account numbers are automatically normalised to the expected format.